Alexandria International Film Festival

-Alexandria International Film Festival for Mediterranean Countries (AIFF) is a film festival in Egypt.
+The Alexandria International Film Festival for Mediterranean Countries (AIFF) is an annual film festival in Alexandria, Egypt.
+Founded in 1979, and originally run in September.
+The festival is one of few international festivals that has been focused on the film industry of the Mediterranean area.
 The festival is organized by the Egyptian Association of Film Writers and Critics (EAFWC).

 The AIFF aims to broaden film culture and strengthen the relationship between filmmakers throughout the world, with special attention given to Mediterranean countries.
+The festival regularly draws tens of thousands of visitors each year.

+Overview

+The festival's official competition is limited to feature films from Mediterranean countries, while various countries around the world participate in activities outside the official competition, such as the "Panorama of World Cinema" and another section dedicated to films that have won awards at international festivals.

+Awards

+The most prestigious award given at AIFF is the Bride of the Mediterranean for the best film.